Dongbeititan: Discovery

 Fossils of an unknown dinosaur were found in north-eastern China, in western Liaoning province, in the region of Beipiao.
 The bones lay in a valley between Libalang and Er Valleys, about 5 km north-western from Sihetun Fossil Museum in Beipiao.
 This area is covered by rocks belonging to the Jehol Group, formed in the Early Cretaceous.
 Between these rocks numerous discoveries have already been made.
 Xu & Norel (2006) enlisted from Jehol group 25 species of non-avian dinosaurs, among them Ornithopoda (Jeholosaurus shangyuanensis, Jinzhousaurus yangi), Ankylosauria (Liaoningosaurus paradoxus) and Ceratopsia (Psittacosaurus meileyingensis, P. mongoliensis, P. sp., Hongshanosaurus houi, Liaoceratops yanzigouensis), and especially members of different Coelurosauria groups, such as Compsognathidae (Huaxiagnathus orientalis, Sinosauropteryx prima), Therizinosauroidea (Beipiaosaurus inexpectus), Ornithomimosauria (Shenzhousaurus orientalis), Oviraptorosauria (Caudipteryx zou, C. dongi, Incisivosaurus gauthieri), Tyrannosauroidea (Dilong paradoxus, D. sp.). (their list does not include taxa described later, as Yutyrannus), Dromaeosauridae (Graciliraptor lujiatunensis, Microraptor gui, M. zhaoianus, Sinornithosaurus milleni), Troodontidae (Sinovenator changii, Mei long, Sinucerasaurus magodens), and further unclassified (Protarchaeopteryx robusta, Yixianosaurus longimanus).
 Remains of Sauropodomorpha were found only in the form of fossils incertae sedis.
 No taxon had been described from them, which made the picture of Jehol fauna incomplete.
 The aforementioned new fossils were found in the rocks of Jehol group-belonging Yixian Formation, formed in barremian.
 In 2006 the fossils were gained by the Natural History Museum in Dalian and the Lufeng Dinosaur Research Center of Yunnan Province offered help in specimen preparation.
 The specimen was exposed by the mentioned museum, cataloged as D2867.
+In 2012, embedded tooth of Sinocalliopteryx in the incomplete thoracic rib shaft from the holotype was described.